netsiphd/netrd/README.md

 # Another way to get the dynamics
 TS = model.results['TS']

-# the original graph is stored in results
+# The original graph is stored in results
 H = model.results['ground_truth']
 ```